Perspective | How to tame your temper when pandemic parenting stress has you boiling

 But then her children started mimicking her abrasive tone while talking to each other, and one day, her 7-year-old called her “cranky pants.”
 She realized she had to change her attitude.

 Like Ahmed, many people are facing a situation they never imagined.
-Wearing masks, social distancing, facing financial instability, being stuck at home for months: it’s hard to be your best self.
+Wearing masks, social distancing, facing financial instability, being stuck at home for months: It’s hard to be your best self.
 Parents are stressed to the max and there’s no end in sight.

-That resilience many had in March and April has transformed into fatigue and frustration, says Nina Vasan, professor and psychiatrist at Stanford University.
+That resilience many had in March and April has transformed into fatigue and frustration, says Nina Vasan, psychiatrist at Stanford University and chief medical officer of Real.

-And with this frustration, it becomes difficult to control emotions.
-Although those outbursts might feel okay in the moment, habitually blowing off steam in front of your child can cause problems, experts say.
+With this frustration, it becomes difficult to control emotions.
+Although those outbursts might feel okay at the moment, habitually blowing off steam in front of your child can cause problems, experts say.

 It’s not just young children who suffer when parents yell and scream at them.
 Studies have shown that harsh verbal discipline increases behavior problems in adolescents.